niftynei/lightning-rfc/02-peer-protocol.md

 `channel_reserve_satoshi` has been omitted.
 The channel reserve is fixed at 1% of the total channel balance (sum of `funding_satoshis` from `open_channel2` and `accept_channel2`) or the `dust_limit_satoshis`, whichever is greater.

+`feerate_funding` is the feerate that will be used for the funding transaction.

 ### Funding Composition